 Duckboard Place wraps around from the end of AC/DC Lane back to Flinders Street.
 This street is home to a couple larger-than-life works of art.
 I’m amazed at what the artists must have gone through to create these pieces!

 If you’re looking for the most color per centimeter, visit Hosier Lane.
-It’s always crowded, and for good reason– every wall, rubbish bin and window is covered in paint or some other kind of art installation.
-Hosier Lane is your best chance to see someone adding their mark to the lane.
+It’s always crowded, and for good reason– every wall, rubbish bin and window is covered in paint or some other kind of art installation in this graffiti street.
+Melbourne’s Hosier Lane is your best chance to see someone adding their mark to the lane.
 Graffiti is illegal without the proper permits… but you’ll see plenty of spray paint happening here.

 Higson is less colorful than its neighboring laneways, but its worth a visit for thought-provoking poetry like this: